 Caught it (Catch the thought before we react)

-And finally, when we practise to listen to others and ourselves, we will be tuned to it.
+And finally, when we practise listening to others and ourselves, we will be tuned to it.
 It will become second nature.
 At some point, we will be able just to catch the thoughts before we say anything.
 It is the desired state.
 And again, we will still go through the whole process.
-It will be just split second to go to the top.
-To clear our mind, to cure “excusoza” with ability to repose to every situation.
+It will be just a split second to go to the top.
+To clear our mind, to cure “excusoza” with the ability to repose to every situation.

 The described model is advantageous.
 After some time of practising the responsibility model and seeing how effective it is, we may be tempted to start holding others accountable and correcting their state of mind.
 Do not do it!
 It usually leads to escalation and contributes to building an adversary relationship.